2013 Continuous Gutter Parts Delivery Service for Local DIY

 Can you show us how to process the gutters?

-You could take our gutter intallation training course, but that runs $500 a day and could take any where from a week to a month to clomplete.
-Since it obviously would take us less time and cost less to process those parts and install them for you this option seems pretty silly, unless you want to go into this line of work.
+Sure, you could sign up for our gutter installation training course, but that runs $500 a day and could take any where from a single day to a month to complete, depending on your aptitude and complexity of your gutter job.
+Since it obviously would take us less time and cost less to process those parts and install them for you this option has proven to not be very popular, unless you want to go into this line of work.
 You can follow this link to learn more about our training program:

 http://dmr-gutters.com/gt.htm

-Do you offer free phone support if we understand your instructions?
+Free phone support if we cannot understand your instructions?

 For whom is this service available?